ronygolderku/Virtual_Sensor_WAMSI/README.md

 2. Ensure you have set the environment variables `COPERNICUS_USERNAME`, `COPERNICUS_PASSWORD`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` with your Copernicus Marine API credentials and AWS S3 credentials.
 3. Clone this repository to your local machine.
 4. Navigate to the repository directory.
-5. Execute the Python script using the command `python scripts.py`.
+5. Execute the Python script

 ## Author